akshay-joshi-25/Netflix-Subscriber-Churn-Analysis/README.md

 # 🧾 **Data Table**

-The Netflix Churn Dataset contains the following type of variables:
+The Netflix Churn Dataset contained 50,000 records and 29 variables belonging to the following categories:

 ### **User Demographics**
 - **user_id** - Unique Identifier for each user.